metafloor/zpl-image/README.md

 let res = rgbaToZ64(rgba, width, { black:55, rotate:'I' });
 ```

+The same interfaces exist for ACS encoding, using the functions `imageToACS()` and
+`rgbaToACS()`.
+The returned object from each function is identical to the above, with
+the exception that the encoded text is in the `acs` property instead of `z64`.

 ## RequireJS Browser Usage

 This is untested but the module exports are wrapped in a UMD, so in theory you